 Cable operators will claim 10% of the U.S. wireless market by 2020, New Street Research predicted, stealing most of those customers from the biggest wireless carriers.
 T-Mobile and Sprint have increased their share of the U.S. mobile market in recent quarters, New Street analysts observed in a research note this . . .

-AT&T Flying COWs In October of 2016 RCR reported FCC approval allowing Qualcomm and AT&T to test the deployment and use of drones for specific use cases.
+In October of 2016 RCR reported FCC approval allowing Qualcomm and AT&T to test the deployment and use of drones for specific use cases.
 Well last month AT&T provided an update on these trials and announced the addition of “flying COWs” to their barnyard.
-COWs in the . . .
+COWs in the cellular industry often . . .

 As that 5G standards are close, people must be careful about defining terms when we make an argument about 5G.
 When talking about the actual radio standard, it seems pretty certain 5G will be a continuation of 4G, i.e. technology purely from the cellular community.
 Despite some recent overtures, Wi-Fi . . .